Eddie-Sun/deep_learning/Topics/004 Model Components.md

 <img src="image-3.png" alt="Alt text" width="500"/>
 </details>

+<p></p>

 For a CNN, we use the network to determine what the kernal should be in the first place.
+Something to note is that the  Direct Convolution Method from the math definition mutiplies the elements of each signal by eachother using nested loops, which is $O(N^{2})$.
+By using the FFT-based Convolution Method (based on the [Convolution Theorem](https://en.wikipedia.org/wiki/Convolution_theorem)), we can get the runtime down to O(NlogN).
+- [ ] Try to derive the proof for Convolution Theorem

 <p></p>